The Poincaré-Perelman Theorem and UHM

 -

-Surgery = geometrically justified operation [T, Hübner]: elimination of curvature singularities at rank-collapse is a direct analogue of Perelman's surgery.
+Surgery = geometrically justified operation [T, Dittmann]: elimination of curvature singularities at collapse to rank is a direct analogue of Perelman's surgery.
+Collapse by a single dimension does not qualify — the curvature there is finite.

 -